GPTCLEANUP AI

 Even with local processing, follow your organization policies for confidential data.
 If you are working with sensitive material, confirm that a browser based tool aligns with your security requirements.
 The detector does not store text or track usage, which makes it a safe option for many everyday cleanup tasks.

 Because the tool does not retain a history, you remain in control of retention.
 If you need to keep the cleaned output or a marked version for documentation, you should copy it into your own secure storage.
 The detector does not create accounts or require sign in, which reduces exposure and keeps the workflow simple.
-This design prioritizes privacy while still providing useful diagnostics.

 Professional Use Cases